EileenRecruiter1/hello-world/README.md

 # hello-world
 About Network Security Systems Plus and our CYBER SECURITY JOBS

 Network Security Systems Plus is a veteran-owned cyber security firm based in Falls Church, VA.
+You can learn more about us on our website, at: www.nssplus.com

-We are a defense contractor with prime contracts on 2 of the 23 CNDSPs issued by the government, and sub on a third.
+NSSPlus is a defense contractor with prime contracts on 2 of the 23 CNDSPs issued by the government, and sub on a third.
 We support SPAWAR-LANT and DCMA as a prime, and ARL as a sub.

 NSSPlus offers exceptional career opportunities in cyber security, including positions such as